don-briski/COURE-/README.md

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Development db
+use latest version of node (21) in cases when you experience npm bug while trying to run it.
 Run `npm run db` for a dev server.
 Navigate to `http://localhost:3000/`. this will automatically start the json server database.

 ## Code scaffolding